filippopellizzari/filippopellizzari/README.md

 ### ⚡ Outside the terminal

-- 🏃 Marathon runner — chasing negative splits and the next PR
+- 🏃 Marathon runner — chasing negative splits and the next PB
 - 🎹 Still play piano when the code compiles
 - 🏰 Age of Empires 2, unironically.
 Feudal rush or nothing.